 Figure 3.
 Top pressing fibers

-Figure 3 shows the placement of the upper part for compressing.
+Figure 3 shows the placement of the upper part for compressing the material.
 It is important to remember to use a material that will not stick to the fibers such as a release paper; aluminum foil will work the same as the release paper.
 The aluminum foil allows for the fibers to be removed from the structure without any force.
-Placing the fibers on top of the aluminum foil and having a consistent thickness within the structure is important.
+Placing the fibers on top of the aluminum foil and having a consistent thickness within the structure was important.